Why does your mortgage keep going up?

 FHA MIP

-Mortgage insurance premiums, or MIP, serve the same purpose as PMI payments.
+Mortgage insurance premiums, or MIP, are for government-backed loans.
 The rates are set by the government, and the rules for FHA mortgage insurance removal are based on your down payment and when your loan closed:

-• For all loans made in the past decade, MIP is permanent if your down payment is less than 10%.
+• For all loans made after June 3, 2013, MIP is permanent if your down payment is less than 10%.
 If the down payment is 10% or more, you pay MIP for 11 years.

 • If your mortgage closed before June 3, 2013, MIP comes off automatically once you reach 22% equity, provided you’ve paid it for at least 5 years.
 The waiting period doesn’t apply to 15-year loans.